LG, Samsung Display feel heat from little-known Chinese LCD makers

 Until last year, the UHD market had been almost non-existent, with just 33,000 sets sold in the 200 million-unit LCD TV market.
 Since then, shipments have soared around 20-fold, thanks to China, data from research firm IHS shows.

-Chinese consumers who want brighter and sharper images but can't afford OLED screens made by LG and Samsung Display, a unit of Samsung Electronics Co Ltd (005930.KS), are turning to UHD.
+Chinese consumers who want brighter and sharper images but can't afford OLED screens made by LG and Samsung Display, a unit of Samsung Electronics Co Ltd, are turning to UHD.

 The risk for OLED is that UHD may become mainstream and the long-awaited cheaper OLEDs arrive too late to displace it, analysts say.